iwoork/homeforpup/docs/migration/SHARED_PACKAGES_REFACTOR.md

 # Shared Packages Refactor

-This document outlines the refactoring of photo upload and dog management functionality into shared packages for better maintainability and consistency across both breeder-app and adopter-app.
+This document outlines the refactoring of photo upload and dog management functionality into shared packages for better maintainability and consistency across both breeder-app and dog-parent-app.

 ## 🎯 **Goals Achieved**